-The Citrix product makes a continuous connection to the license server.
-The license server can support up to 4000 continuous connections.
+The Citrix product makes a continuous connection to the License Server.
+The License Server can support up to 10,000 continuous connections.

-For example, when a server running XenApp requests a license, the product retrieves the license server name and port number information from the data store and establishes a connection to acquire the appropriate licenses.
+For example, when a server running XenDesktop requests a license, the product retrieves the License Server name and port number information from the data store and establishes a connection to acquire the appropriate licenses.

 A Citrix product goes through a three-step process to check out licenses:

-Citrix products, such as XenDesktop, store a replica of the licensing information from the license server, including the number and type of licenses.
-If a Citrix product server loses its connection to the license server, the product enters a grace period and uses its local record of the licenses to continue licensing the product during the grace period.
+Citrix products, such as XenDesktop, store a replica of the licensing information from the License Server, including the number and type of licenses.
+If a Citrix product server loses its connection to the License Server, or the License Server does not respond in a timely manner, the product enters a grace period and uses its local record of the licenses to continue licensing the product during the grace period.
 Citrix products update this record every hour.

 The grace period is set by Citrix.
 It is typically 30 days but can vary depending upon the product.
-The Windows Event Log indicates if the product has entered the grace period, the number of hours remaining in the grace period.
+The Windows Event Log, and other in-product messages, indicate if the product has entered the grace period, the number of hours remaining in the grace period.
 If the grace period runs out, the product stops accepting connections.
-After communication is re-established between the product and the license server, the grace period is reset.
+After communication is re-established between the product and the License Server, the grace period is reset.

 Some Citrix products can operate in a disconnected mode (not connected to the server).
 These products allow a user to check out a license and operate the product for a preconfigured period of time that is set by the administrator.
 In this case, heartbeat messages are not exchanged.
-One example of disconnected mode is when a user checks out a Single Sign-on license for a laptop, and then uses the laptop when it is not connected to the server.
 For products that operate in disconnected mode, the grace period takes effect after the preconfigured time specified for the license check-out expires.

 Supplemental grace period